Denver Soliciting for Prostitution Lawyer, C.R.S. 18-7-202

 - Directs another to a place knowing such direction is for the purpose of prostitution.

-- Soliciting for prostitution is a class 3 misdemeanor.
+- Soliciting for prostitution is a petty offense.
 A person who is convicted of soliciting for prostitution may be required to pay a fine of not more than five thousand dollars in addition to any penalty imposed by the court pursuant to section 18-1.3-501, which additional fine shall be transferred to the state treasurer, who shall transfer the same to the prostitution enforcement cash fund created in section 24-33.5-513, C.R.S.